llbbl/raiderz.xyz/README.md

 ## Welcome to Raiderz

-We are Reddit Raiderz on Clash Royale Tag: #2GYUOQ8U
+We are tsussunpolis on Shop Heroes

 ### Join us on Discord